hungnmai/txt2kw_training/README.md

 * eval_batch_size: The batch size for evaluation data.
 Adjust as needed.
 * model_dir: The folder where the trained model will be saved.
 * file_train: The path to the text file containing the training data.
-* temp_data_folder: Folder to save data training
+* temp_data_folder: Folder to save generated training data.

-Make sure to update these parameters according to your specific requirements before initiating the training process.
+Currently, train_batch_size is set as 96 to fit a GPU with 12GB, If you have bigger GPU, you can try bigger value to reduce the training time.
+Basically, you should only change the <b>file_train, model_dir and temp_data_folder</b>, if you don't understand other parameters.
+This created json file will be the parameter for python train_bart.py

 #### 2.3 Training model